-The Part VB and Part VA Statutory Licensing Schemes provide Licenses for University of South Australia staff to copy and communicate certain third party copyright materials for the educational purposes of the University without the need to obtain permission from the Copyright Owner.
+The Educational Licensing Scheme provides a licence for University of South Australia staff to copy and communicate certain third party copyright materials for the educational purposes of the University without the need to obtain permission from the copyright owner.

 You can make course materials available to your students if: